kudobuilder/operators/repository/kafka/docs/latest/monitoring.md

 ```

 ### Using the Prometheus Service Monitor
 To use the prometheus service monitor, it's necessary to have installed the [prometheus operator](https://github.com/coreos/prometheus-operator) previously in the cluster.

+Users can monitor the Kafka cluster using independent service monitor.
+Or use the one that comes with KUDO Kafka

+`kubectl kudo install kafka --instance=kafka -p ADD_SERVICE_MONITOR=true`

+Or users can provide their own service-monitor.
 If Kafka is using the default namespace, we can create a [service-monitor](./resources/service-monitor.yaml) with the following:
 ```
 kubectl create -f resources/service-monitor.yaml
 ```